kerolloz/03-CS-Second-Term/Computer-Architecture.md

 : converts assembly language program to machine language.

 Linker
-:links separately assembled modules together into a single module suitable for loading and execution.
+: links separately assembled modules together into a single module suitable for loading and execution.

 Loader
 : part of operating system responsible for loading executable files into memory and execute them.